Understand and Reduce Nutrient Gaps with Real Food Choices

 Maintenance: Reinforce the Foods You Already Love

 Reducing nutrient gaps works best when nutrient-rich foods remain easy to access.
-The Favorites Pantry stores foods you mark and places them at the top when you focus on a specific nutrient.
+The Favorites Pantry feature in Tip-Top Food™ stores foods you mark and places them at the top when you focus on a specific nutrient, highlights them in food summaries and creates virtual pantry list for shopping.

 Nutrition Gaps Frequently Asked Questions